Using Storybook with RedwoodJS - Lunchdev

 00:25:30 - Anthony Campolo

 Yeah.
 The problem is just testing anything that's not your project in general.
-There's always philosophical discussions about it.
-Should you, should you try and mock it to the greatest extent you can or should you actually just test the outside system?
-Especially as we're getting into this whole serverless jamstack world where we're relying on all these third party APIs and services.
-The question of how do you test this stuff is really complicated.
-We've come up with a lot of good component or a lot of good conventions around testing storybook and mocking and we've integrated all of them into a unified workflow that should hopefully get your whole redwood project working and functioning and having good tests that you can continue like run and build on.
-And then for me personally, like my own philosophy is like I'm always going to test with the actual third party APIs running.
-Like I will try to not mock as much as possible because I think it just makes more sense to actually test the real system as much as you can.
-So I'm not really concerned so much with like testing effects so much as testing my whole project in isolation and then as Michael said, doing some sort of end to end test where you actually integrate the third party stuff.
+There's always philosophical discussion about it.
+Should you try to mock it to the greatest extent you can, or should you actually just test the outside system?
+Especially as we're getting into this whole serverless Jamstack world where we're relying on all these third-party APIs and services, the question of how you test this stuff is really complicated.
+We've come up with a lot of good conventions around testing Storybook and mocking, and we've integrated all of them into a unified workflow that should hopefully get your whole Redwood project working and functioning and having good tests that you can continue to run and build on.
+And then for me personally, my own philosophy is that I'm always going to test with the actual third-party APIs running.
+I will try not to mock as much as possible because I think it just makes more sense to actually test the real system as much as you can.
+So I'm not really concerned so much with testing effects as testing my whole project in isolation and then, as Michael said, doing some sort of end-to-end test where you actually integrate the third-party stuff.

 00:26:38 - Michael / host